Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Discussion

 \section{Discussion}

-We report long-lived flocks of bovine sperm induced by transient pulsed flow in a viscoelastic medium.
-The collective flocking states are reasonably well-described by numerical simulations of a persistently turning variation of the Vicsek model, which takes into account the propensity of isolated sperm cells in this quasi-2D environment to have long-lived orientational correlations in their direction of motion.
-Surprisingly, we also find giant number fluctuations and transverse density fluctuation correlations that are qualitatively and, in some cases, quantitatively in agreement with the most recent and ``shocking'' predictions of Toner-Tu theories \cite{toner2019giant}.
+In summary, we report long-lived flocks of bovine sperm induced by transient pulsed flow in a viscoelastic medium.
+Some aspects of these collective states are reasonably well-described by numerical simulations of a persistently turning variation of the Vicsek model, which takes into account the propensity of isolated sperm cells in this quasi-2D environment to have long-lived orientational correlations in their direction of motion.
+Surprisingly, we also find giant number fluctuations and transverse density fluctuation correlations that are qualitatively in agreement with the most recent and ``shocking'' predictions of Toner-Tu theories \cite{toner2019giant}.

 This is not a trivial comparison and agreement between theory and experiment, as this theoretical description ignores momentum conservation between the self-propelled objects and the surrounding fluid, and the momentum of the fluid is certainly not negligible for microswimmers.
 It has been shown theoretically that flocking is, in fact, unstable among low-Reynolds number microswimmers \cite{Simha2002hydrodynamic}.
 While this conclusion may be modified by the fact that the sperm are swimming very close to the solid substrate \cite{Nosrati2015two} and the no-slip boundary significantly dissipates the movement of fluid, the reduction of flow should also reduce the alignment mechanism at the core of sperm-sperm interactions \cite{Ishimoto2018hydrodynamic}.
 Another possibility is that there is direct momentum transfer between the sperm and the solid substrate, a hypothesis which has been proposed by biologists for decades \cite{Phillips1972comparative}, but has not been quantitatively verified.
 Here we provide early evidence strengthening this hypothesis, while more work will be needed to definitively confirm this hypothesis.